-Glaucoma Diagnosis and Treatment at Foster Vision
+Glaucoma Diagnosis and Treatment in Portland, OR

 Glaucoma is a depressingly common cause of blindness.
 Even more depressing, however, is the fact that only about half of the 3 million Americans who have glaucoma are completely unaware of their condition.
 This means that their optic nerves are slowly being destroyed when the proper treatment could be preserving their function.
 Here at Foster Vision, our Portland optometry team can detect glaucoma in its early stages and implement a treatment strategy to help you maintain optimal vision for life.

 How Glaucoma Causes Vision Loss

 Glaucoma is a condition in which the optic nerve of the eye degenerates, eventually leading to loss of vision as the nerve fibers can no longer relay images to the brain.
 A number of problems can cause or contribute to glaucoma development, from eye injuries and hypertension to inherited factors, being over 40 years old, or family history of the disease.
 The most common cause of actual damage is high intraocular fluid pressure.
 The eye constantly produces a fluid called the aqueous humor, with the excess fluid leaving the eye through a drainage system.
 If this drainage system isn't doing its job or the aqueous humor is being overproduced, eye pressure gets higher and higher until it damages the optic nerve tissue.